krismakesstuff/rnbo-step-sequencer/README.md

 TODO:
 -
-- make velocity input somehow
-- make xy box with p5 to control rate and tempo
-- make it pretty
-- click is triggering weirdly
-- add synths maybe 4?
+- make velocity input somehow, maybe mess with a canvas as input.
+Store position of lines and playback inro RNBO device as notes
+- add scales and octaves to "quantize the canvas". add select elements
-- add some grid lines
+- add osc filter
-- decide what finished looks like